syncfusion-content/java-file-format-docs/java-file-formats/word-library/Installation/offline-installer/how-to-install.md

 3. After reading the License Terms and Privacy Policy, check the **“I agree to the License Terms and Privacy Policy”** check box.
 Click the Next button.

 4. Change the install and sample locations here.
 You can also change the Additional settings.
-Click Next\Install to install with the default settings.
+Click Next or Install to install with the default settings.

     ![Advanced options](images/Step-by-Step-Installation_img4.png)

     **Additional Settings**

-	* Select the **Install Demos** check box to install Syncfusion<sup style="font-size:70%">&reg;</sup> samples, or leave the check box unchecked, if you do not want to install Syncfusion<sup style="font-size:70%">&reg;</sup> samples
+	* Select the **Install Demos** check box to install Syncfusion<sup style="font-size:70%">&reg;</sup> samples, or leave the check box unchecked if you do not want to install Syncfusion<sup style="font-size:70%">&reg;</sup> samples.
 	* Select the **Register Syncfusion<sup style="font-size:70%">&reg;</sup> Assemblies in GAC** check box to install the latest Syncfusion<sup style="font-size:70%">&reg;</sup> assemblies in GAC, or clear this check box when you do not want to install the latest assemblies in GAC.
     * Select the **Configure Syncfusion<sup style="font-size:70%">&reg;</sup> controls in Visual Studio** check box to configure the Syncfusion<sup style="font-size:70%">&reg;</sup> controls in the Visual Studio toolbox, or clear this check box when you do not want to configure the Syncfusion<sup style="font-size:70%">&reg;</sup> controls in the Visual Studio toolbox during installation.
-Note that you must also select the Register Syncfusion<sup style="font-size:70%">&reg;</sup> assemblies in GAC check box when you select this check box.
+Note that you must also select the **Register Syncfusion<sup style="font-size:70%">&reg;</sup> Assemblies in GAC** check box when you select this check box.
-    * Select the **Configure Syncfusion<sup style="font-size:70%">&reg;</sup> Extensions controls in Visual Studio** checkbox to configure the Syncfusion<sup style="font-size:70%">&reg;</sup> Extensions in Visual Studio or clear this check box when you do not want to configure the Syncfusion<sup style="font-size:70%">&reg;</sup> Extensions in Visual Studio.
+    * Select the **Configure Syncfusion<sup style="font-size:70%">&reg;</sup> Extensions controls in Visual Studio** check box to configure the Syncfusion<sup style="font-size:70%">&reg;</sup> Extensions in Visual Studio, or clear this check box when you do not want to configure the Syncfusion<sup style="font-size:70%">&reg;</sup> Extensions in Visual Studio.
-    * Check the **Create Desktop Shortcut** checkbox to add a desktop shortcut for Syncfusion<sup style="font-size:70%">&reg;</sup> Control Panel
+    * Check the **Create Desktop Shortcut** check box to add a desktop shortcut for the Syncfusion<sup style="font-size:70%">&reg;</sup> Control Panel.
-    * Check the **Create Start Menu Shortcut** checkbox to add a shortcut to the start menu for Syncfusion<sup style="font-size:70%">&reg;</sup> Control Panel
+    * Check the **Create Start Menu Shortcut** check box to add a shortcut to the start menu for the Syncfusion<sup style="font-size:70%">&reg;</sup> Control Panel.

-5. If any previous versions of the current product is installed, the Uninstall Previous Version(s) wizard will be opened.
-Select **Uninstall** checkbox to uninstall the previous versions and then click the Proceed button.
+5. If any previous versions of the current product are installed, the Uninstall Previous Version(s) wizard will be opened.
+Select the **Uninstall** checkbox to uninstall the previous versions and then click the Proceed button.

     ![Advanced options](images/Step-by-Step-Installation_img7.png)